Building the app yourself

 1. You can also generate an APK file in Android studio:

-• Toolbar > Build > Make project (the hammer icon)
+* `Toolbar > Build > Make project (the hammer icon)`

-• For a normal APK: Toolbar > Build > Build bundle(s)/APK(s) > Build APK(s)
+* For a [normal APK](https://developer.android.com/studio/run/): `Toolbar > Build > Build bundle(s)/APK(s) > Build APK(s)`

-• For a signed APK: Toolbar > Build > Build bundle(s)/APK(s) > Generate signed bundle/APK
+* For a [signed APK](https://developer.android.com/studio/publish/app-signing): `Toolbar > Build > Build bundle(s)/APK(s) > Generate signed bundle/APK`

-Choosing your build flavors
+### Choosing your build flavors

-The app is built as a debug version (com.donnnno.arcticons.debug) by default.
+The app is built as a debug version (`com.donnnno.arcticons.debug`) by default.

-To choose another variant: Build Variants(on the left sidebar) > *Active Build Variant* > select from the menu.
+To choose another variant: `Build Variants`(on the left sidebar) `> *Active Build Variant* > select from the menu.`